audioxide/data/data/posts/20180705-reviews-beastie-boys-hello-nasty.md

   replicated.
 Hello Nasty has been hailed as a great hip-hop album, but I'd sooner call it a great party album.
 week: 153
+blurb: Whether the Beasties are rapping or singing, an infectious adolescent vigour radiates throughout.
+20 years on and that energy has rarely been replicated.
 ---
 author: ANDRÉ
 review: >-